Fostering Enterprise Conversations Around Data on Collaboration Platforms: Background and Related Work

 \subsection{Visualization Retargeting}

-If we are to offer data professionals a better approach to sharing dashboard content with consumers on a collaboration platform, an experience that exceeds sharing dashboard links or screenshots of dashboard, we must consider ways to modify dashboard content.
-We describe these modifications as \textit{retargeting}: transforming a visualization artifact initially designed for one context so that it may suit another.
-This contextual shift may be due to different audience and communication goals (\eg~from a research audience to the general public~\cite{Bottinger2020,Johnson2014}) or attributed to different device sizes or capabilities (\eg~responsive visualization design~\cite{hoffswell2020,horak2021responsive,kim:responsive2021,kim:insight2021,kim:cicero2022,Wu2013,wu2020mobilevisfixer}).
-In case of modifying dashboard content for reporting and sharing with consumers, data professionals commonly need to change the size and layout, compose elements with a coherent narrative, and add annotations to provide context~\cite{zhang2022understanding}.
+To improve an experience of sharing dashboard content with consumers on a collaboration platform, beyond sharing links or screenshots of dashboard, we must consider ways to modify or \textit{retarget} dashboard content.
+In visualization research, retargeting refers to transforming a visualization artifact initially designed for one context so that it may suit another.
+This contextual shift may be due to different audience and communication goals (\eg~from a research audience to the general public~\cite{Bottinger2020,Johnson2014}) or attributed to different device sizes (\eg~responsive visualization~\cite{hoffswell2020,horak2021responsive,kim:responsive2021,kim:insight2021,kim:cicero2022,Wu2013,wu2020mobilevisfixer,kim:dupo2024}).
+In case of retargeting dashboard content for reporting and sharing with consumers, data professionals commonly need to change the size and layout, compose elements with a coherent narrative, and add annotations to provide context~\cite{zhang2022understanding}.

-\bpstart{Responsive visualization design} As business intelligence dashboards are often designed for full-screen applications, we can apply learnings from prior work in responsive visualization design when retargeting dashboard content for collaboration platforms.
-Bach~\ea~\cite{bach:2022dashboardDesignPattern} recently identified a dashboard design trade-off whereupon decreased screen real estate necessitated simpler and more abstract representations, along with additional affordances for interactivity and revealing hidden information, findings in keeping with prior work on responsive visualization design~\cite{horak2021responsive,kim:insight2021,kim:responsive2021}.
-We also note that while some business intelligence tools~\cite{tableauMobile,powerBImobile} provide a mobile app emulator to preview how a dashboard will looks on a mobile display, it is difficult to simulate how dashboard content may manifest in an \textit{embedded context}, such as within a collaboration platform.
+\bpstart{Responsive visualization} BI dashboards are often designed for full-screen applications whereas collaboration platforms offer smaller space assets; we can apply learnings from prior work in responsive visualization design when retargeting dashboard content for collaboration platforms.
+Bach~\ea~\cite{bach:2022dashboardDesignPattern} identify a dashboard design trade-off whereupon decreased screen space needs simpler representations, along with additional interactivity for revealing hidden information, in line with prior work on responsive visualization~\cite{horak2021responsive,kim:insight2021,kim:responsive2021}.
+We also note that while some BI applications~\cite{tableauMobile,powerBImobile} provide a mobile app emulator to preview how a dashboard will look on a mobile display, it is difficult to simulate how dashboard content may manifest in an \textit{embedded context}, such as within a collaboration platform.